albar965/littlenavmap-manual/en/MENUS.md

 ![Statusbar](../images/statusbar.jpg "Statusbar")

-_**Picture above:** Status bar of version 1.8.5 with message about the last action on the left side \(_`Options changed.`_\), the connection status and a tooltip that indicates what is currently shown on the map.
-All map features are shown.
-The map detail level is unchanged and the map coordinates are shown on the bottom right.
+_**Picture above:** Status bar message about the last action on the left side \(_`Options changed.`_\), the connection status _`Disconnected`_ and a tooltip that indicates what is currently shown on the map.
+The map detail level is unchanged and the map coordinates at the cursor position are shown on the bottom right.
 Altitude at cursor is shown too since offline elevation data is installed.
 The online map download progress indicator shows _`Done.`_ indicating all map tiles were downloaded.
-Zoom distance is 7.8 nautical miles._
+Zoom distance is 14.7 nautical miles._